I'm Honey!

 My Ultimate Concierge and The Seasons

 I continue to fall in love all over again each season with my husband, Shelly.
 When we met I thought I could not possibly love him more.
 I was wrong.
 With each passing year and each season we are together, my love grows.
 He is my soulmate, my best girlfriend, and my true love.
+He is also my best friend, someone I trust and rely on every day.
 No matter where I am, ‘he is all around me.’
 Like the seasons of the year.

 My whirlwind courtship reminds me of the seasons.
 A gust of wind, the leaves moving gently in the trees and the sweet smell of flowers touched all my senses and swept me off my feet the moment I laid eyes on him!
 It was like waves crashing on the shore that thrust me off the ground into his waiting arms.
 He took my breath away.

 We were married twice; twice in the month of December.
-The second time on the Island f Maui by a Kahuna, a high priest.
+The second time on the Island of Maui by a Kahuna, a high priest.
+Our second marriage was a meaningful reaffirmation of our commitment and taught us the value of growing together.
 It was at sunset on the shoreline of the Pacific Ocean.
 Thus the month of December is my favorite month of the year.
+Our wedding was a true celebration of love, marking a special milestone in our lives.
 It is the month that celebrates love worldwide.

 The fall seasons and marriage